gajajan/graph_databases/README.md

 docker run -p 8529:8529 arangodb-database:1.0
 ```

 The ArangoDB Web Interface is available at the IP address _localhost:8529_.
-The databases __TravelEnthusiastNetwork__ and __RailNetwork__ can be imported using the
+The databases __TravelEnthusiastNetwork__ and __RailNetwork__ can be imported via the interactive shell using
 ```bash
 sh import.sh
 ```
-For testing the import in ArangoDB, use the
+For testing the import in ArangoDB, use in the interactive shell
 ```bash
 sh import-test.sh
 ```